Search

 KPMG uses Google Analytics, a web analytics service provided by Google, Inc. on websites. (“Google”).

-Google Analytics uses “cookies”, which are text files placed on your browser, to help the website analyze how users use the site.
-The information generated by the cookie about the use of this website is usually transmitted to a Google server in the USA and stored there.
-However, by enabling IP anonymization on this website, Google will truncate the user’s IP address beforehand within member states of the European Union or in other signatory states to the Agreement on the European Economic Area.
-IP anonymization is automatically enabled by default in Google Analytics.
+Google Analytics uses so-called “cookies,” which are text files stored in the browser that enable an analysis of the user’s use of the website.
+The information generated by the cookie regarding the use of this website is generally transmitted to a Google server in the United States and stored there.
+However, by enabling IP anonymization on this website, Google will first truncate the user’s IP address within member states of the European Union or in other signatory states to the Agreement on the European Economic Area.
+IP anonymization is automatically enabled in Google Analytics.
 Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.
 On behalf of the operator of this website, Google will use this information to evaluate the use of these web pages, to compile reports on website activity, and to provide the website operator with other services related to website and internet usage.

 The IP address transmitted by the browser used as part of Google Analytics is not merged with other Google data.